mstrutt/grunt-match-media/README.md

 At the moment, functionality is limited to [`min-width`, `max-width`, `min-device-width`, `max-device-width`, `min-height`, `max-height`, `min-device-height`, `max-device-height`] media queries, chaining is supported with `,` and `and` to build complex statements.
 I have also recently added support for a binary check between `print` and all other media types.
 In the future I am looking to include:

 * Possibility to include more queries such as `min-device-pixel-ratio` hopefully working through this list: https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries#Pseudo-BNF_(for_those_of_you_that_like_that_kind_of_thing)
+* An exclude option to ignore a certain type of media query

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).